dldusenberry/Cplusplus_PLP/PLP5_CPP_ClassesAndInheritance.md

 It really depends on the situation and what will happen if overloading occurs.
 It depends on the parameters, scope, any pointers or references, access levels, etc.

+Implementation Inheritance-

-Often the compiler will search for the method that best fits the parameters in the scope of the method called.
-Which might not throw an error but can produce undesirable results.
+Often the compiler will use the method from the derived class and override the method from the base class.
+The method from the base class can still be used by explicitly specifying the base class name `base::method();`

 C++ offers several ways to “get around” rather than resolve those calls.